benvacha/mrkdwn/README.md

 ### Details
-The first line of a details must include `!` and will always be used as its summary. `<<` can be used to signify the end of a details, including nested details, to avoid translation errors.
-Detail blocks can be nested up to 10 times and can contain any other syntax.
+* The first line of a details must include `!` and will always be used as its summary.
+* `<<` can be used to signify the end of a details, including nested details, to avoid translation errors.
+* Two are more blank lines between details lines will markup the lines as difference details.
+* Detail blocks can be nested up to 10 times and can contain any other syntax.

 ##### mrkdwn
 ```
 <! summary